ehlesp/smallab-k8s-pve-guide/G002 - Proxmox VE installation.md

 ### Installing Proxmox VE

 The Proxmox site has two guides explaining the Proxmox VE installer, which I've linked to in the _References_ section at the end of this guide.
 But the steps you'll find below are my own take on this install procedure.

-> **BEWARE!**
-> Since I couldn't take screenshots of the installer screens while installing Proxmox VE in my computer, I used a small virtual machine in a Virtual Box environment just to make the captures.
-That's why you'll see a couple of slightly "odd" things in the screen captures used in the following steps.

 1. Plug the Proxmox VE USB in the computer, and make it boot from the USB drive.